AliMehraji/Documents/no-publish/LogicalVolume.md

     present.
 ```

-After the editing file you need to mount it via `mount --all --verbose` to mount all filesystems mentioned in fstab.
+After the editing file you need to invoke `mount --all --verbose` to mount all filesystems mentioned in fstab.

 ```txt
 -a, --all               mount all filesystems mentioned in fstab